 Criminal Defense

-Juvenile vs. Adult Criminal Justice System: Key Differences And Considerations
+Juvenile vs. Adult Criminal Justice System: Key Differences and Considerations

 Unlike the adult criminal justice system, the juvenile justice system focuses on rehabilitating and reintegrating juvenile offenders rather than solely punishing them for their delinquent acts.
 In juvenile court, adjudicated delinquents may not have a jury trial, and their records are often sealed to give them a fresh start.